A life insurance policy written after 1988 that fails to meet the seven-pay test is known as

 Rationale

-A life insurance policy written after 1988 that fails to meet the seven-pay test is designated as a modified endowment contract.
-This classification carries specific tax implications due to its non-compliance with the IRS criteria for tax-favorable treatment as insurance.
+A life insurance policy written after 1988 that fails to meet the seven-pay test is known as a modified endowment contract.

 A) an endowment policy.